jakubbuj/GolfProject/README.md

-How to use the app:

-1st window:
-Specify number of dimensions of the system you want to solve (from 1 to 10)

-2nd window:
-Choose one out of two solvers: Euler's solver (first order), Runge Kutta (fourth order)

-3rd window:
-Type in start time, end time, size step (when we type for example 0.1 we use a "." operator not ","), next derivatives (variables in alphabetical order from a) and dividing each symbol with space (except negative values).
-For example: 2 * a - 5 * -7 b, or sqrt ( a ^ 2 ) - b * 10 and initial values.
-Then submit, generate and you will see the results in terminal.
-If you want to see the scatter plot press "Show Evolution" button.
-In the left upper corner you can choose separate variable you want to see on the plot.

-Correspondences for inputting functions and constants constant e - E time - time square root - sqrt sin - sin cos - cos log base e - ln log base 10 - log
+1. Main Menu Screen:

+Before pressing "Play", press the "Settings" button at the bottom of the screen.

+2. Settings Screen:

+In the provided text fields, input the following variables (use a "." for decimal points, not ","):

+ Initial Coordinates: Enter the initial X and Y coordinates of the golf ball.
+ Friction Values:
+    - Kinetic and tatic friction of the sand.
+    - Kinetic and static friction of the grass.
+ Target Details:
+    - Enter the X and Y coordinates of the target.
+    - Enter the radius of the target.
+ Terrain Function:
+    - Enter the function of the terrain.
+Ensure variables are in alphabetical order (first x, then y), and separate each symbol with a space (except negative values).
+    - Example: sqrt ( ( sin ( 0.1 * x ) + cos ( 0.1 * y ) ) ^ 2 ) + 0.5 * sin ( 0.3 * x ) * cos ( 0.3 * y )
+Optionally, you can use the "Default" button to set all variables to their default values.

+After entering all values, click the "Submit" button.
+You will return to the Main Menu screen.

+3. Options Screen:

+Enter your name.
+Select the preferred game mode.
+Press the "Submit and Play" button.

+4. Game Control Screen:

+To apply force to the white golf ball, press, hold, and release the space bar.
+Press "Rule Based Bot Game" for the bot to take a shot.
+Press "AI Shot" for the bot to take a hole-in-one shot.

+Correspondences for Inputting Functions and Constants:
+Constant e: E
+Time: time
+Square root: sqrt
+Sine: sin
+Cosine: cos
+Natural log (base e): ln
+Logarithm (base 10): log